sgc109/msa-spring-instagram/README.md

-# msa-instagram
+# msa-spring-instagram

-Simplified clone of Instagram back-end system in both monolith/ version and microservices architecture(MSA) version( msa/).
+Simplified clone of Instagram back-end system in both monolith version and microservices architecture(MSA) version( msa).

 Every server application is implemented with Spring Boot as a framework and Kotlin as a language.